sertansenturk/symbtrdataextractor/README.md

 # extract_all_labels: whether to treat all (explicit) annotations in the lyrics as
 #					a section or not (e.g. INSTRUMENTATION labels).
 Default is False.
 # get_recording_rels: boolean to extract the relevant recording relations from MusicBrainz
-# autoSegBounds     : automatic segmentation boundaries (e.g. computed by
+# seg_note_idx      : automatic segmentation boundaries (e.g. computed by
 #                   [makam-symbolic-phrase-segmentation](https://github.com/MTG/makam-symbolic-phrase-segmentation))
 # melody_sim_thres  : The maximum similarity threshold for two melodic stuctures to
 #					be considered as variant of each other.
 Default is 0.25.